-Lots of your employees would probably prefer to read through the new policy documents on their phone, laptop or ereader.
-But that's likely not the case for everyone.
-Some people will prefer to get a printed copy with sturdy binding, and high-quality paper, especially new hires, as there is something rather cool about being handed a policy book as 'proof' they now really belong to your organization.
+Lots of your employees would probably prefer to read through the new policy documents on their phone, laptop or e reader.
+But that’s likely not the case for everyone.
+Some people will prefer to get a printed copy with sturdy binding, and high-quality paper, especially newer hires, as there is something rather cool about being given a policy book as ‘proof’ they now really belong to your organization.

 You should also try to ensure that a digital copy is easy to access often.
 For every laptop you provide new hires with, have your company policy manual in the bookmarks bar of the web browser.
 For every company-wide Slack channel, have a link to your company policy manual pinned.
 And for every HR software that you work with, have that link at-the-ready.